SwarmStorm/awesome/README.md

 *   [ExistentialAudio/BlackHole](https://github.com/ExistentialAudio/BlackHole) - BlackHole is a modern macOS audio loopback driver that allows applications to pass audio to other applications with zero additional latency.

 *   [toverainc/willow](https://github.com/toverainc/willow) - Open source, local, and self-hosted Amazon Echo/Google Home competitive Voice Assistant alternative

-## Perl

-*   [newsnowlabs/dockside](https://github.com/newsnowlabs/dockside) - Develop, stage and test on-prem or in your private cloud.
-Dockside is a tool for provisioning lightweight access-controlled IDEs, staging environments and sandboxes - aka 'devtainers' - on local machine, on-premises raw metal or VM, or in the cloud